EffectOrientedProgramming/book/manuscript/console.md

 Now it is clear that we are printing to the `Console`.
 If we do not have access to the implementation source code, this is a surprise to us at runtime.

-*TODO This is a pretty large, general tangent about effects.
-It might belong in an earlier chapter.*